eman7blue/numismatic-archeology/README.md

 </details>

 ***

-Still a WIP, the plan is to make every coin only available through the archeology mechanic.
+### What's Next?

+* More interesting archeology finds
+* Use for the Numismatic Desk
+* Better brushes
+* Something involving lightning...

 Note for 1.19.4 - I don't plan on supporting 1.19.4 due to nearly all content is locked behind the 1.20 experimental datapack.
-This mod is mainly focused on the Trails & Tales 1.20 update.
+That version only exists because it's the most recent release which includes archeology.
+This mod is mainly focused on the Trails & Tales update.

 Thanks to SquidCat for the suspicious block textures <3.